Jahangir Embracing Shah Abbas

 Jahangir Embracing Shah Abbas is a Mughal painting by the artist Abu'l Hasan.
-It is located in the Freer Gallery of Art in Washington, D.C.
+It is now in the Freer Gallery of Art in Washington, D.C.
 It was commissioned by the Mughal emperor Jahangir.
 The painting depicts an imaginary scene, where Jahangir is embracing his rival, the Safavid ruler of Iran, Shah Abbas I. Through various iconographical elements, the painting aims to display Jahangir's superiority over his Safavid counterpart.

 History

 Background and commissioning

 The painting depicts an imaginary scene of the Mughal emperor Jahangir embracing his Safavid counterpart Abbas I. In reality, the two rulers never met.
 On the painting, an inscription of a couplet, composed by Jahangir himself, speaks of Abbas I having visited him in a dream.
 This visit is portrayed in this painting by the artist Abu'l Hasan, commissioned by Jahangir.
 The painting, which serves to display the superiority of Jahangir over Abbas, is representative of Jahangir's anxieties regarding Safavid incursions into Qandahar, a territory disputed between the Safavids and Mughals.

 A possible explanation for the commissioning of this work, and other imaginary scenes, such as Jahangir Shooting the head of Malik Ambar, would be that they were attempts to influence the real world through depicting them in the imaginary realm.
 As it is, Malik Ambar and Abbas I were two of Jahangir's fiercest adversaries, and while the former was depicted dead with Jahangir shooting arrows at his head, Abbas is depicted in a deferential position to the emperor.